zsp2233000/MapleStoryAutoLevelUp/README.md

 ## Want to Make a New Map? → Route Recorder

-To design a custom route more easily, you can use the `routeRecorder.py` script.
+To design a custom route map, you can use the `routeRecorder.py` script.
 It listens to your keyboard inputs and records them onto a route map.

 Use the following command in your terminal to start recording: